- Written by Dr.Mehmet Demircioglu

 The practical answer

 Heartburn medicine before hair transplant surgery usually needs disclosure and timing review, not panic.
-Give the clinic exactly what you take, avoid last minute self changes, follow written food and medicine instructions, and report active symptoms clearly.
-If symptoms are stable, the planning may be simple.
+The tablet itself is rarely the main question.
+What matters is whether the symptom is familiar, whether the medicine timing fits the written surgery day plan, and whether anything new suggests active illness.
+Send exactly what you take, avoid last minute self changes, and report active symptoms clearly.
 If symptoms are severe, new, or linked with vomiting, chest pain, black stool, blood, or swallowing trouble, medical review comes before an elective procedure.

 This is not meant to make patients afraid of ordinary reflux treatment.
 It is meant to keep a small medicine question from becoming a surprise on surgery day.
 A safer FUE day starts with a complete medical picture, including the tablets patients are tempted to leave off the form.